getCannaBiz/dispensary-details-for-woocommerce/README.txt

 Add additional details to your dispensary items being sold through WooCommerce.
 Brought to you by [WP Dispensary](https://www.wpdispensary.com/)

 == Changelog ==

+= 1.6.0 =
+* Added validation check to the add to cart button for product inventory amount in `admin/class-wpd-details-woocommerce.php`
+* Added validation check to the add to cart button for product inventory amount in `public/js/wpd-details-public.js`
+* Bugfix removed recommendation doc if red X is clicked in `admin/wpd-details-user-fileds.php`
+* Updated text strings for localization in `languages/wpd-details.pot`
+* Updated code to escape all `$_POST` instances in multiple files

 = 1.5.0 =
 * Added setting to require recommendation before checkout in `admin/class-wpd-details-woocommerce.php`